Virtual Reality (VR), Augmented Reality (AR) and Digital Twins

 This picture shows an example of a digital twin including real-time data and trends.

-Considering the application of immersive visualisation to oil and gas working practices, the main opportunities are in the areas of remote collaboration, visualisation and model/data integration through a digital twin.
+Considering the application of VR and AR for immersive visualisation in oil and gas working practices, the main opportunities are in the areas of remote collaboration, visualisation and model/data integration through a digital twin.
 Example workflows include:

 Exploration • Seismic volume reviews • Composite earth model visualisation • Traditional CAVE/HIVE, extending or replacing